 The adoption seems to be lightning fast, around the world, though there are some concerns.
 Organizations and individuals are concerned about a number of factors, such as data privacy, copyrights, and others.
 That's why Goldman Sachs is carefully creating control frameworks to shield both the firm and its clientele.
 The obstacles along the way include talent acquisition, and expending resources for employee training and empowerment.

 You might have also heard of JPMorgan Chase making some moves.
-They’re diving into the AI scene with a fresh tool that’s aimed at helping customers make smart investment choices.
-It’s called IndexGPT, and it’s creating quite a buzz.
+They're diving into the AI scene with a fresh tool that's aimed at helping customers make smart investment choices.
+It's called Quest IndexGPT, and it's creating quite a buzz.

-JPMorgan Chase, based in ever-bustling New York, is in the process of developing an AI service.
-Think of it as having a friend who’s good with investments.
-This isn’t just your average AI; it’s built on the same tech that powers ChatGPT.
+This isn't just your average AI; it's built on the same tech that powers ChatGPT.
 Yes, the one that can chat like a human!
+The company has applied to trademark the name IndexGPT, signaling their commitment to this initiative.

-There’s been some talk among middlemen in the markets about AI swooping in and taking over.
-But let’s pump the brakes on that thought.
-While AI is undoubtedly cool, it hasn’t put wealth management firms out of business.
-Firms like Morgan Stanley and Bank of America’s Merrill are still going strong with their human advisors, as the AI are just roboadvisors in their toolkit.
+There's been some talk among middlemen in the markets about AI swooping in and taking over.
+But let's pump the brakes on that thought.
+While AI is undoubtedly cool, it hasn't put wealth management firms out of business.

-Tools such as IndexGPT are not meant to replace humans; they are meant to augment their knowledge and speed up their work.
+Tools such as Quest IndexGPT are not meant to replace humans; they are meant to augment their knowledge and speed up their work.

 JPMorgan Chase isn't just dipping its toes in the water; they're diving in headfirst.